jobeans24/Password-Generater/README.md

 * It is done when prompted for the length of the password and the range being between 8 and 128 characters.

-* It is done when the user is asked for charater types and confirming whether or not which ones to include (e.g. lowercase, uppercase, numeric, and/or spe4cial characters).
+* It is done when the user is asked for charater types and confirming whether or not which ones to include (e.g. lowercase, uppercase, numeric, and/or special characters).

 * It is done when the input is validated and at least one character type should be selected.